mickenordin/nextcloud-db/proxysql/compose/README.md

 3. Save the configuration options into disk (SQLite database - `/var/lib/proxysql/proxysql.db`).
 4. If `proxysql.db` exists, `/etc/proxysql.cnf` will be ignored, unless ProxySQL is started with `--initial` flag.

 Therefore, the first step is to prepare ProxySQL configuration file, `proxysql.cnf` and map it into the container.
 Use the example [proxysql.cnf](https://github.com/safespring/nextcloud-db/blob/master/proxysql/compose/proxysql.cnf) as the template.
-Modify the following sections/lines accordingly:
+It is recommended to have at least 2 ProxySQL instances for redundancy purposes, and these instances should be configured with ProxySQL Clustering, by adding all ProxySQL instances into the `proxysql_servers` table as shown in the step 1.

+0. Prepare 2 ProxySQL hosts and get the primary IP address of them.
+We will define all ProxySQL hosts inside `proxysql_servers` section as shown in step 1.
+The MariaDB Clusters should also be running in full capacity (3/3 nodes or 5/5 nodes) at this point.
+See [mariadb/compose](https://github.com/safespring/nextcloud-db/blob/master/mariadb/compose/) if you don't have a cluster running.

-1. IP address/hostname/FQDN of all ProxySQL servers:
+1. Modify the IP address/hostname/FQDN of all ProxySQL servers under `proxysql_servers` section:

 ```
 proxysql_servers =